-Its a question I avoid as it lends to the striving and urgent self definition that modern life seems to demand - motivations that people seem to have been unwittingly consumed by.
+Its a question I avoid as it lends to the striving and urgent self definition that modern life seems to demand.

 People can make declarations all they want but the essential question is “What are you doing?”

-Categories, titles and labels (and currently, hashtags) are a given.
-I’m not protesting, I’m merely observing that avoiding them keeps me accountable.
+Categories, titles and labels (and currently, hashtags) are part of life.
+I’m not protesting, I’m only observing that avoiding them keeps me accountable.

 This includes what I do for a living (not photography.)

 The only formal schooling I finished after high school was design school.
 It was two of the most revelatory years of my life not just in terms of what I created but what I learned about my own process.
 It turned out not to match many of the prescribed lines of discipline - ones that were good advice nonetheless, just not something that worked for me.
 And as I stumbled right to the edge of dismissal from the program, I had a simple revelation: I’m just going to do what I want to do and stop trying to do what I think other people want because obviously I suck at that.”